xavyalejodp/coding_tournament/README.md

 Process to send your work
 ======

-- Fork this repository in your own github account
+- Fork this repository in your own Github account
 - Clone your forked repository and work locally
 - Push your changes to your forked repository
 - Create a Pull request from your forked repository into this repository